ankidroid/Anki-Android/Development-Guide.md

 ```

 # To do from time to time
-In addition to <a href='http://code.google.com/p/ankidroid/issues'>bugs and enhancements</a>, here are a few things that someone or another should perform once in a while, maybe every month or so.
+In addition to maintaining the issues tracker, here are a few things that someone should perform once in a while, maybe every few months or so.

 ## Licenses
 1. Check that all files mention the GNU-GPL license.